 e) a disaster return wait range consisting of a minimum wait time and a maximum wait time; and

-The network may provide the "list of PLMN(s) to be used in disaster condition", the disaster roaming wait range and the disaster return wait range to the UE during a successful registration procedure or a generic UE configuration update procedure.
+The network may provide the "list of PLMN(s) to be used in disaster condition", the disaster roaming wait range and the disaster return wait range to the UE during a successful registration procedure or a generic UE configuration update procedure.The network may also provide the disaster return wait range to the UE during a network initiated de-registration procedure, an unsuccessful registration procedure or an unsuccessful service request procedure.
+The HPLMN may also provide an indication of whether disaster roaming is enabled in the UE and an indication of 'applicability of "lists of PLMN(s) to be used in disaster condition" provided by a VPLMN' during a UE parameters update procedure.